 The battery takes about an hour to completely charge from 0% to 100% and will last you about 45 minutes.
 They also feature the 3-minute Quick Charge feature which gives you enough battery for a single shave.

-These shavers come with cord charger and its stated on the back of the shaver that it is Panasonic standard RE7-87.
+These shavers come with a cord charger and it stated on the back of the shaver that it is Panasonic standard RE7-87.
 However, it has a universal voltage converter, so you can charge anywhere in the world (100 V – 240 V).

 ES-LV97 can also be charged using the cleaning and charge station as it comes with one.

 What’s in the Box:

 - Panasonic Arc 5 shaver (either ES-LV67 or ES-LV97)

 - A travel pouch